Skip links

 Syringoma

-Syringoma is caused by the overgrowth of cells from sweat glands (eccrine glands).
-It typically appears as small, firm flesh-coloured-to-yellowish bumps in small clusters on the skin.
-The most common locations for syringomas are upper cheeks, lower eyelids, armpits, chest and genitalia (penis or vulva).
+Syringoma occurs due to the overgrowth of cells from sweat glands (eccrine glands).
+It typically appears as small, firm, flesh-colored to yellowish bumps in clusters on the skin.
+Syringomas are most commonly found on the upper cheeks, lower eyelids, armpits, chest, and genital area.

 Milia

-Milia occur when dead skin cells do not slough away and become trapped under the new skin.
-It can also happen because of skin damage from blisters, an injury, burns, or sun exposure and long-term use of steroid creams.
-Milia typically appear as small, white bumps in clusters on the eyelids, nose and cheeks.
+Milia develop when dead skin cells become trapped under the surface of the skin instead of shedding properly.
+This can also occur due to skin damage from blisters, injuries, burns, sun exposure, or long-term use of steroid creams.
+Milia often appear as small, white bumps in clusters on the eyelids, nose, and cheeks.

 Xanthelasma

-Xanthelasma is a soft, yellowish, fatty deposit that forms under the skin and is usually associated with high blood cholesterol.
-It is more common in women and among people whose families are from Asia or the Mediterranean.
+Xanthelasma is a soft, yellowish, fatty deposit that forms under the skin and is often linked to high blood cholesterol levels.
+It is more frequently seen in women and individuals with a family history from regions such as Asia or the Mediterranean.

 Removal is absolutely an option for benign skin lesions, especially if it is causing pain, irritation, discomfort or even for cosmetic reasons.
 Removal technique must have excellent clinical efficacy and favourable cosmetic outcomes.